robinweser/fela/docs/api/Fela.md

 ## `Keyframe(keyframeComposer)`
 **Function\<keyframeComposer>**

 Instantiates a new Keyframe with a pure keyframe *composer*.
-It is used similar to the basic [Selector](Fela.md#selectorcomposer).
+It is used similar to basic Selectors.

 ```javascript
 const frameComposer = props => ({